otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ```
   SK_ecdh:
     The serialized ECDH shared secret computed from an ECDH exchange, serialized
-    as a 'POINT', as define in "Encoding and Decoding" section of the OTRv4
+    as a 'POINT', as defined in "Encoding and Decoding" section of the OTRv4
     protocol.
   SK:
     The Shared secret is the shared secret derived from the ECDH shared secret: